AndrewAlbizati/discord-integration-plugin/README.md

 # Discord Integration Plugin
-This plugin integrates Discord serves with Minecraft servers, and creates a bidirectional chat system between the two.
+This plugin integrates Discord servers with Minecraft servers, and creates a bidirectional chat system between the two.

 ## How to Use
 1. Add `discord-integration-plugin.jar` to the server's plugins folder.